jackwhittle/What_matters_in_English_schools/README.md

 ### There were some surprise findings too...
-...because they turned out to be unimportant when I had thought that they would be:<br />
+...because they turned out to be unimportant when I had thought that they would be key:<br />
 a) Class size (the ratio of teachers to pupils) does not have a significant impact on overall academic progress<br />
 b) Children in Selective Schools make on average two thirds of a grade more progress per GCSE than children in Non-Selective ones (interesting given that the focus in the project is how much progress children make, not their 'raw' academic achievement)<br />
 c) The most recent Government Inspection (Ofsted) rating of the school was not a big predictor of progress<br />